overturetool/vdm-vscode/USAGE.md

 ## Import of VDM libraries

-VDM libraries can be added to a project by accessing the explorer context menu by right-clicking in the explorer.
+VDM libraries can be added to a project by accessing the context menu by right-clicking in the explorer or the editor.
+Libraries to choose from can be configured in the settings.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/import_VDM_libraries.gif" width="700">

 ## Remote Control